Use Autoslash to Save Money on Your Car Rentals (2020)

 If you want to make a reservation, you can book via Priceline.
 This may be confusing, because while you make your reservation with Priceline, the rates are the ones that Autoslash found, not the normal rates you would find if you went directly to the Priceline website.
 Rest assured that Autoslash isn't just a front-end to Priceline.
 They simply have a deal with Priceline that lets them leverage Priceline's backend to handle the actual reservation with the rate code that Autoslash uncovered.
 Also, while it says "Pay at Counter" that usually translates to paying when you drop off your car, like a normal car rental reservation.

 In many cases, you'll also have the option of booking an even cheaper rate directly through Autoslash.
 For these "Pay Now" rates, you'll need to pay in full when you make the reservation, but you can cancel or change the reservation up to 48 hours before pick-up.
 This is much better than a typical non-refundable rate.
-However, wit "Pay Now" reservations, you won't be able to add your frequent renter number to the reservation ahead of time.
-You can add it at the counter when you arrive, or with National at the exit gate after you choose your car from the Emerald Aisle.
+However, with "Pay Now" reservations, you won't be able to add your frequent renter number to the reservation ahead of time.
+You can still add it at the counter when you arrive, or with National at the exit gate after you choose your car from the Emerald Aisle.
 But, this is more inconvenient than with the regular reservation.

 Searching some additional sites